alex3165/sensmove/documentation/how_to_craft_insole.md

 # How to craft the insole

-Before everythings, you should have some basics electronics components, some are not needed but highly recomended :
+Before everything, you should have some basic electronic components, some are not needed but highly recomended :

 - Soldering iron
 - Tin